Quebec French: Perceptions

 Since the 1970s, the official position on Québécois language has shifted dramatically.
 An oft-cited turning point was the 1977 declaration of the Association québécoise des professeurs de français defining thus the language to be taught in classrooms: "Standard Quebec French [le français standard d'ici, literally, "the Standard French of here"] is the socially favoured variety of French which the majority of Francophone Québécois tend to use in situations of formal communication."

-Ostiguy and Tousignant doubt whether Quebecers today would still have the same negative attitudes towards their own variety of French that they did in the 1970s.
+Ostiguy and Tousignant doubt whether Quebecois today would still have the same negative attitudes towards their own variety of French that they did in the 1970s.
 They argue that negative social attitudes have focused instead on a subset of the characteristics of Quebec French relative to European French, and particularly some traits of informal Quebec French.
-Some characteristics of European French are even judged negatively when imitated by Quebecers.
+Some characteristics of European French are even judged negatively when imitated by Quebecois.

 Typography

 Quebec French has some typographical differences from European French.
 For example, in Quebec French a full non-breaking space is not used before the semicolon, exclamation mark, or question mark.
 Instead, a thin space (which according to Le Ramat de la typographie normally measures a quarter of an em) is used; this thin space can be omitted in word-processing situations where the thin space is assumed to be unavailable, or when careful typography is not required.